An I/O Project: Building a Command Line Program

 grep searches a specified file for a specified string.
 To do so,

-as its arguments a filename and a string, and then reads the file and finds
+as its arguments a filename and a string.
+Then it reads the file, finds lines

-lines in that file that contain the string argument.
-It then prints those lines.
+in that file that contain the string argument, and prints those lines.

 Along the way, we’ll show how to make our command line tool use features of the